loosewheel/lwcomputers/readme.txt

 clicked a touch digilines message is sent with the monitor's channel as "touch:x,y" where x is the zero based character column and y is the zero based row, from left, top.
 Right clicking any other side restores the channel form, so a following right click will display it.
+The monitors are also digilines conductors, so if using multiple monitors for a large display only one need be connected to a digilines cable.

 The world position of the monitor can be gained by sending a string digilines message as "position".
 A message will be returned on the